 By David Conant, FASA & Arjun Shankar

 Considerable prior experience at higher education music campuses in Flagstaff, Chandler and Mesa, Arizona led to our engagement in substantial repurposing and renovation of their rehearsal, recording, practice, and performance facilities.
-Specific challenges due to existing mechanical system noise, poor sound isolation, and overall room-acoustics issues are discussed as well as their solutions and measured data upon completion.
+Specific mechanical system noise, poor sound isolation, and overall room-acoustics issues are discussed as well as their solutions and measured data upon completion.

 Ten acoustically challenged venue renovations, nine solutions